pharanbrush/pharanbrush.github.io/brush-management-tips.md

 **3. Now for Shortcuts!**

-You can set shortcuts for tools, sub tool groups, and specific brushes.
+You can set shortcuts for tools, tabs, and specific brushes.

 Go to File>[Shortcut Settings...] (in Windows).
 And choose "Tool" under the Setting area dropdown.